 By Julie Moore

-Julie Moore is secretary of the Vermont Agency of Natural Resources, the state agency with primary responsibility for protecting and sustaining Vermont’s environment, natural resources, wildlife and forests, and for maintaining Vermont’s beloved state parks.
-Moore was named to that position by Gov. Phil Scott in January 2017.
-She currently resides in Middlesex with her husband, Aaron, and their two children.
+Julie Moore is the Secretary of the Vermont Agency of Natural Resources, the state agency with primary responsibility for protecting and sustaining Vermont’s environment, natural resources, wildlife and forests, and for maintaining Vermont’s beloved state parks.
+Moore was named to that position by Governor Phil Scott in January 2017.
+Moore currently resides in Middlesex with her husband, Aaron, and their two children.